-The concept of a hazard as a source of potentially damaging energy is a useful one for the OHS professional; it has relevance for understanding causation and for proactive identification of hazards as a basis for taking action.
-However, the energydamage model has its limitations.
-It is not particularly helpful for understanding the complexities of the damage process in situations where there is an appreciable human-factor component, where the effects of a hazard have a long latency period, where damage may be the result of more than one hazard or the interaction of several hazards, and in considering system complexity.
+The concept of a hazard as a source of potentially damaging energy is useful for the OHS professional; it is relevant for understanding causation and proactively identifying hazards as a basis for taking action.
+However, the energy-damage model has its limitations.
+It is not particularly helpful for understanding the complexities of the damage process in situations where there is an appreciable human-factor component, where the effects of a hazard have a long latency period, where damage may be the result of more than one hazard or the interaction of several hazards,5 and in considering system complexity.
 These limitations are discussed below.